AtharvTyagi1805/Cognition/README.md

-# Build Wow
+# Cognition

-Website for BuildWOW Hackathon event
+Website for Cognition event